eddiesTime/sme_app/raw_documentation.md

   - a lot of logic happens in MobX internally
   - difficult to debug

-### States_rebuilder
+### States Rebuilder

 #### Introduction

-The example has been build following the written tutorial “States Rebuilder - ZERO Boilerplate Flutter State Management” by Reso Coder. [[@StatesRebuilderZERO2019]](https://resocoder.com/2019/12/30/states-rebuilder-zero-boilerplate-flutter-state-management/) States Rebuilder is a state management solution that is purely written in Dart and comes with an integrated Dependency Injection approach.
+The example has been build following the written tutorial _States Rebuilder - ZERO Boilerplate Flutter State Management_ by Reso Coder [[@StatesRebuilderZERO2019]](https://resocoder.com/2019/12/30/states-rebuilder-zero-boilerplate-flutter-state-management/).

+`States Rebuilder` is a state management solution, that is purely written in Dart and comes with an integrated `Dependency Injection` approach.

-States Rebuilder can be used as mutable and immutable state management solution.
-In this example it is used as mutable state management solution.
+States Rebuilder can be used as a mutable or immutable state management solution.
+Therefore, it follows both principles.
+In this example, it is used as a mutable state management solution.

 #### Concept

-The concepts of States Rebuilder are taken out of the README.md of the official dart package. [[@StatesRebuilderFlutter]](https://pub.dev/packages/states_rebuilder)
+The concepts of States Rebuilder are taken out of the _README.md_ of the official dart package [[@StatesRebuilderFlutter]](https://pub.dev/packages/states_rebuilder).

-States Rebuilder implements the Observer-Observable-pattern.
+States Rebuilder implements the **Observer-Observable-Pattern**.

-The Observer-Observable-pattern is a design pattern in object-oriented software which specifies a distinct behaviour.
-The behaviour is a one-to-many relationship where the change of the the one (Observable) notifies the many (Observers) which triggers an automatic update. [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1)
+The Observer-Observable-Pattern is a design pattern in object-oriented software that specifies a distinct behavior.
+The behavior is a one-to-many relationship, where the change of the _one (Observable)_ notifies the _many (Observers)_, which triggers an automatic update [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1).

-ReactiveModel is the representation of the observable which multiple Observers can listen to.
+`ReactiveModel` is the representation of the `Observable`, which multiple `Observers` can listen to.

 ##### ReactiveModel

-ReactiveModel is an abstract class which wrapped around a singleton.
-A singleton “ensure a class only has one instance, and provide a global point of access to it”. [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1)
+`ReactiveModel` is an abstract class, which id wrapped around a `singleton`.
+A singleton “ensure a class only has one instance, and provide a global point of access to it” [[@gamma1994design]](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=ntt_at_ep_dpi_1).

-The ReactiveModel exposes specified getters to obtain the last state of the singleton (`state`, `value`) and getters to track the state of the singleton (`isIdle`, `isWaiting`, `hasError` and `hasData`).
-Furthermore it exposes two methods to mutate the state of the singleton (`setState`, `setValue`).
+The `ReactiveModel` exposes specified getters to obtain the **last state** of the singleton (`state`, `value`) and getters to track **the state** of the singleton (`isIdle`, `isWaiting`, `hasError` and `hasData`).
+Furthermore, it exposes two methods to **mutate the state** of the singleton (`setState`, `setValue`).

 The singleton can also be accessed as a simple model without the provided getters and methods of the ReactiveModel.

 ##### StateBuilder

-Is one out of four Observer Widgets which can be used to connect the UI to a ReactiveModel.
+_Is one out of four Observer Widgets_, which can be used to connect the UI to a `ReactiveModel`.
 The other three Observer Widgets are:

 - WhenRebuilder
 - WhenRebuilderOr
 - OnSetStateListener

-WhenRebuilder enforces the implementation of UI response for each of the four state states, e.g. `isIdle`.
+`WhenRebuilder` enforces the implementation of UI-response for each of the four state states, e.g., `isIdle`.

-WhenRebuilderOr in contrast to WhenRebuilder enforces the implementation of a `builder` function and optional parameters for `isIdle` etc.
+`WhenRebuilderOr`, in contrast to `WhenRebuilder`, enforces the implementation of a `builder()` function and optional parameters for `isIdle` etc.

-OnSetStateListener is used to react to side-effects.
-It reacts to notifications from its defined Observables as any other Observer in States Rebuilder.
+`OnSetStateListener` is used to react to _side-effects_.
+It reacts to notifications from its defined `Observables` like any other `Observer` in States Rebuilder.
 It differs from the others by having a `child` parameter instead of a `builder` parameter.
-The difference in these parameters is that `child` will not be rebuild when the Observer receives notifications from its Observables.
+The difference in these parameters is that `child` will not be rebuilt when the `Observer` receives notifications from its `Observables`.

 ##### Injector

-Injector is a StatefulWidget that is used to register and unregister Models/ReactiveModels, interfaces and flavors.
-It provides getters to access a registered instance in any descendant in the widget tree.
+`Injector` is a `Stateful Widget` that is used to register and unregister `Models/ReactiveModels`, interfaces and flavors.
+It provides getters to access a registered instance in any descendant in the Widget Tree.

 #### Implementation

-For the examples the package states_rebuilder [[@StatesRebuilderFlutter]](https://pub.dev/packages/states_rebuilder) has to be added to the pubspec.yaml file.
+For the example the package `states_rebuilder` [[@StatesRebuilderFlutter]](https://pub.dev/packages/states_rebuilder) has to be added to the pubspec.yaml file.

-As usual the code implementation will be separated into application layer and presentation layer for the weather function.
+As usual, the code implementation will be separated into the application layer and presentation layer for the weather function.

 ##### Application Layer

-In States Rebuilder the model is usually named store.
-Therefore in the example the model for weather related functionality is called `WeatherStore`.
+In States Rebuilder, the model is usually named `store`.
+Therefore, in the example, the model for weather-related functionality is called `WeatherStore`.

-Inside the `WeatherStore` class no extension or mixin has to be implemented since it will be wrapped by a ReactiveModel.
+Inside the `WeatherStore` class, no extension or mixin has to be implemented since a `ReactiveModel will wrap it`.

 ```dart
 ...